-Artificial “leafs” are an idea that researches have been working on the last several years, and it appears that at least one group has produced a working prototype.
-There are now several different methods being tested for large scale use that can pull CO2 out of the atmosphere, which could help stall or even star reversing climate change and could be another method for businesses that have a large carbon footprint to help offset that in order to meet or exceed any environmental regulations.
+Artificial “leafs” are an idea that researchers have been working on for the last several years, and it appears that at least one group has produced a working prototype.
+There are now several different methods being tested for large scale use that can pull CO2 out of the atmosphere, which could help stall or even start reversing climate change and could be another method for businesses that have a large carbon footprint to help offset that in order to meet or exceed any environmental regulations.

 This can be used to make what is called a “syngas” that can either be used on its own as a fuel or can be converted to diesel and other fuels to use in vehicles, generators, and so on.
-It will likely take several years before it can be scaled up to industrial scales, but in the meantime they will work on refining the design for more efficiency.
+It will likely take several years before it can be scaled up to industrial scales, but in the meantime, they will work on refining the design for more efficiency.